How To Steam Milk at Home With or Without a Wand

 Yes, steaming milk makes it sweeter.
-The heat breaks down the lactose (milk sugar), caramelizing it lightly and adding sweetness.
-Just remember to heat gently – heating too quickly can scorch the milk and ruin the flavor.
+The heat breaks down the lactose (milk sugar), caramelising it lightly and adding sweetness.
+Just remember to heat gently – heating too quickly can scorch the milk and ruin the flavour.

 Steamed milk should be kept between 150 and 155 degrees Fahrenheit (65-68 degrees Celsius).
 Milk proteins begin to break down at 170 F (5).
 If you don’t have a thermometer, here are a couple of tips: Froth just till the milk nearly doubles in volume.
 And a tip from a barista friend: listen for the sound to change.
 When the steam wand sounds like tearing paper, the milk is done.

 - The Milk Frothing Guide Retrieved from https://brewminate.com/the-milk-frothing-guide/

 - Goodwin, L. (2019, May 20).
 How to Make Frothed Milk by Adding Steam.
 Retrieved from https://www.thespruceeats.com/froth-milk-with-steam-wand-766136